Linaro/lava/doc/pipeline-server.rst

    pipeline devices to this slave.

 .. note:: For security reasons, the slave does not declare the devices connected to it to the master.
-The slave actually needs no knowledge of what is connected or where.
-All this information is stored solely in the database of the master.
+The LAVA configuration on the slave actually needs no knowledge of what is connected or where as long as services like ``ser2net`` are configured.
+All the LAVA configuration data is stored solely in the database of the master.
 Once this data is entered by the admin of the master, the slave then needs to connect and the admin can then select that slave for the relevant devices.
 Once selected, the slave can immediately start running pipeline jobs on those devices.

 The administrator of the master will require the following information about the devices attached to each slave: